codr7/g-fu/v1/README.md

 baz
 ```

-`restart` may be used to look up restarts in the call stack.
+`restart` may be used to look up restarts in the current call stack.

 ```
   (try ((foo (x) (+ x 35)))